hai-vr/XYVR/README.md

 - Write the necessary API connectors to fetch live session data and display the current social VR application that a user is playing.
 - Set up workflow automation to build the React app and the .NET app.

+## Technology in use

 The app is written in .NET 9 and uses a WebView pointing to a React app set up with Vite.
 Offline data is stored in plain JSON.
 - As I am originally a backend developer, the WebView and React frontend are built using heavy assistance from Claude 4 integrated with Jetbrains Rider.
 - The backend is designed without much assistance.

+## Executing the app as a developer

+*The instructions to execute this application have not been written yet.*